Russia's devout push back against coronavirus church closures | DW | 17.04.2020

 Moscow's strict self-isolation measures have stopped many people from coming to church.
 More than half of Russia's coronavirus infections are in the capital, and people are only allowed to leave their homes for essential work, to go to the supermarket or to walk their dog within 100 meters of where they live.

-The handful of worshippers who decided to risk coming to St. Tatiana's on Thursday didn't know this would be the last Easter service they could attend.
-After mass, Father Superior Vladimir Vigilyansky gathered his congregation to tell them he had received orders to close the church to worshippers for the rest of Holy Week, including for Orthodox Easter on April 19.
+The handful of worshippers who did decide to risk coming to St. Tatiana's on Palm Sunday, April 12 this year for the Orthodox church, didn't know this would be the last Easter service they could attend.
+After mass, Father Superior Vladimir Vigilyansky gathered his congregation to tell them he had received orders to close the church to worshipers for the rest of Holy Week, including for Orthodox Easter on April 19.

 Overnight, Bishop Dionisy, a top official in the Russian Orthodox Church, had sent a letter to parishes around the capital, after receiving an order from Moscow's chief health officer.
 The bishop instructed priests to tell parishioners about the new rules and "console them with a fatherly word."